Tonedawg1/gen1recomp-unique-fly-surf-sprites/README.md

 ## Options

-- SURF SPRITES — on/off
+- SURF SPRITES — On/Off
-- FLY SPRITES — on/off
+- FLY SPRITES — On/Off
-- SPRITE SOURCE — Auto/Specific (Prioritizes Wilds first, then PokePC), or you can specify which one you want.
+- SPRITE SOURCE — Auto/Specific (prioritizes Wilds first, then PokePC), or you can specify which one you want.

 ## Install